fourstix/Elfos-I2C-Libraries/README.md

 Modification of I2C Adapter for Clock Stretching
 ------------------------------------------------

 Version A of the [I2C Adapter](https://github.com/arhefner/1802-Mini-I2C) needs a single wire modification to support I2C clock stretching.
 First, solder a wire from the EF4 post on JP1 to the SCL signal available on the right side of resistor R7 as shown in the diagrams below.
-Then the jumper at JP1 must be set to use EF3 for the SDA line.
-With this modification the I2C routines will be able to check EF4 to see if a device is holding the SCL line low for clock stretching.
+Then, set the jumper at JP1 to use EF3 for the SDA line.
+With this modification the I2C routines will be able to check EF4 to see if a device is holding the SCL line low for clock stretching, and EF3 is used for SDA.

 The modification wire is shown in blue in the images below.
 I found it easiest to solder the wire on the back side of the I2C Adapter.